oleobal/svg-pinout/reference.md

 ### Pin decoration

 Pin decoration are symbols before the pin name that add visual elements to the label.
-There are three :
+There are :
+ - `.` Adds a dot after/before the number (typically for identification)
- - `/` Adds a line over the label (typically used for active-on-low pins)
+ - `/` Adds a line over the label (typically for active-on-low pins)
  - `>` Adds an outgoing arrow to the pin (typically for output pins)
  - `<` Adds an ingoing arrow to the pin (typically for input pins)